jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

     }
 }
 ```
-This code will recreate the whole definition list, if the `storedPerson` changes - even in only one of its properties.
+This code will recreate the whole `dl`-block, if the `storedPerson` state changes -
+even when only one of its properties changes.

 Now let's try to analyse, how this object might change by looking at each property:
 - `id`: this must be stable by definition; so it will never change.